About TypeIt.org

 Acknowledgments

-TypeIt uses the JavaScript implementation of SHA-1 by Chris Veness.
-When developing the current version of TypeIt, I was greatly helped by the research of the following people, who were kind enough to publish their work online: Jan Wolter (keyboard support in browsers), Thomas Frank (temporary storage in JavaScript), Peter-Paul Koch (browser incompatibilities), Dav Glass (Safari quirks), Diego Perini (IE quirks).
+When developing TypeIt, I was greatly helped by the research of the following people, who were kind enough to publish their work online: Jan Wolter (keyboard support in browsers), Thomas Frank (temporary storage in JavaScript), Peter-Paul Koch (browser incompatibilities), Alexis Deveria (browser support tables).

 I got the idea of making this site from the Russian keyboard made by my two friends, Michał Ryszard Wójcik and Michał Stanisław Wójcik (yes, they have the same first and last names).